MAlvesCruz/Insight_Project/README.md

 ![title](./images/metodologia.png)

-The sentences were vectorized after cleaning using a word2vec pre-trained model for Brazilian Portuguese publish by http://nilc.icmc.usp.br/embeddings.
+The sentences were vectorized after cleaning using a word2vec pre-trained model for Brazilian Portuguese published by http://nilc.icmc.usp.br/embeddings.

 The skipgram model with 50 dimensions was chosen for this project.
-The reason for that was based on the size of or sample.
-Because the smaller number of dimensions helps the code to find broader themes.
+The reason for that was based on the size of our dataset, because a smaller number of dimensions helps the code to find broader themes, in this case.
 The table below illustrates this behavior.
-We can see that smaller number of dimensions captures more similarity between dogs and cat, for instance.
-While a large number captures more information on what make these two animals different.
+We can see that a smaller number of dimensions captures more similarity between dog and cat, for instance, while a large number captures more information on what make these two animals different.

 | Word1  | Word2  | Similarity | # of Dimensions|
 |--------|--------|------------|----------------|